0ctacity/.github/GOVERNANCE.md

 - Reporting blockers clearly
 - Supporting other contributors

-The activity of members may be reviewed by the steward together with their team leaders.
+The activity of members may be reviewed by the Organization Lead together with their team leaders.

 Inactivity is taken seriously.
 A member may be removed when they remain inactive, fail to communicate, or repeatedly do not meet their agreed level of participation.